UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 - Pick OU:

 UConn is 20-9-0 against the spread this season compared to Arkansas' 15-18-0 ATS record.
-The Huskies have gone over the point total in 18 games, while Razorbacks games have gone over 15 times.
-The two teams score 152.8 points per game, 13.3 more points than this matchup's total.
-UConn is 9-1 against the spread and 8-2 overall over its past 10 contests, while Arkansas has gone 5-5 against the spread and 5-5 overall.
+The Huskies are 18-11-0 and the Razorbacks are 15-18-0 in terms of going over the point total.
+The teams score 152.8 points per game, 12.3 more points than this matchup's total.
+UConn is 9-1 against the spread and 8-2 overall in its last 10 contests, while Arkansas has gone 5-5 against the spread and 5-5 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.